-No. EAC Condition Implementation Status Compliance Status Description EAC 03 · Identification of potential mitigation measures if water quality impacts observed; and Ongoing Partial Compliance Potential mitigation measures to be implemented if water quality impacts are observed are described in CEMP Appendix E, Section 7.4.
+No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 03 Identification of potential mitigation measures if water quality impacts observed; and Ongoing Partial Compliance Potential mitigation measures to be implemented if water quality impacts are observed are described in CEMP Appendix E, Section 7.4.
 In 2018, a mobile water treatment facility was procured to the dam site to treat PAG- contact water for elevated metals (commissioned as of July).
-For the reporting period, PAG-contact water quality exceedance events were noted associated with dam site road cuts (at River Road) and RSEM sediment pond discharges (at RSEM R5b and RSEM R6).
-Mitigations have been and continue to be implemented in response to these exceedances as per QP (ARD) recommendations.
-On September 8 and 9, 2018, a discharge of approximately four million litres of partially treated storm water into the Peace River occurred during a 55-mm rain event.
-The discharge was a relatively small volume of approximately 34 litres per second over a 26-hour period into a flow in the Peace River of approximately 1.2 million litres per second.
-As such, the water was immediately diluted with no harmful effects observed.
-Following this event, the Comptroller of Water Rights requested a review of the capacity of the care of water system on the right bank approach channel.
-Environment Canada is also investigating the incident.
-BC Hydro is taking action to increase the holding capacity and effectiveness of the care of water system and to remove the weathered acidic rock to reduce the potential for a similar reoccurrence.
+This facility maintained operation throughout 2019.
+In 2020 the contract to operate the facility was renewed for a period of 2 years, and included a provision to relocate the facility to RSEM R6 in order to accommodate planned approach channel excavation activities.
+For the reporting period, PAG-contact water quality exceedance events at RSEM sediment pond discharges (at RSEM R5b and RSEM R6) occur primarily during spring freshet.
+The Comptroller of Water Rights issued an Order under Section 93 of the Water Sustainability Act to BC Hydro on February 27, 2019, regarding the implementation of Care of Water measures to address the release of potentially acid generating rock into the Peace River.
+In accordance with this Order, BC Hydro worked with its contractors to increase the holding capacity and effectiveness of the care of water system and to remove the weathered acidic rock to reduce the potential for exceedance events.
+However, the order is still open with the CWR and BC Hydro is working with the contractor to address one item regarding the construction of a diversion ditch for the approach channel.